 Simple and beautiful!
 They’re shape is so dramatic they don’t need anything else to make them look stunning.
 Via Wolfe Rizor Interiors.

-The word demijohn is French and is used to describe any large, narrow-necked bottle that is used to hold liquid.
-The antique demijohns are from Europe and were most often used to transport or store wine.
+The word demijohn is French and is used to describe any large, narrow-necked bottle used to hold liquid.
+Antique or vintage demijohns are from Europe and were most often used to transport or store wine.
 Sometimes they are still covered with their original wicker, but often times they are not.

 I love when they have painting of wine names on them, or when the original label is attached!
-They come in a myriad of colors, but the antiques are most often green.
+They come in a myriad of colors, but the antique ones are most often green.

 A collection massed together in this kitchen is stunning.
 I would love to have this many!
 Via Farmhouse Manduria.